nikhilkumarvcm/scratch-project3-events/README.md

 **VISIT : scratch.mit.edu and sign in to your account.
 Click the “Create” button to create a new project.**

-Your assignment is to create an interactive Scratch project where the user types in answers to questions.
+Your assignment is to create an interactive Scratch project that lets the user press the arrow keys to control a sprite.
 Your project should include:

-- The ask and wait block.
-- The answer block.
-- The join block.
+ - At least two events.